Joanne McNally: Stand-up

+The comedian Anne Gildea has been compared with McNally but for menopausal women.

+Television

 McNally was cast as the new co-host of RTÉ2 satirical comedy sketch TV show Republic of Telly in October 2015, replacing Jennifer Maguire who left to star in the Irish comedy Bridget & Eamon with Bernard O'Shea.
 McNally quit the comedy show in June 2016.

 McNally was a semi finalist in So You Think You're Funny and Funny Women.
-She performs at comedy festivals Vodafone Comedy Festival, Cat Laughs, Galway Comedy Carnival, Body & Soul Festival, Jestfest and Bray Comedy Festival.
+She has performed at comedy festivals Vodafone Comedy Festival, Cat Laughs, Galway Comedy Carnival, Body & Soul Festival, Jestfest and Bray Comedy Festival.